 A number of factors can contribute to back pain at work.
 For example:

 - Force.
 Exerting too much force on your back — such as by lifting or moving heavy objects — can cause injury.

 - Repetition.
 Repeating certain movements, especially those that involve twisting or rotating your spine, can injure your back.

 - Inactivity.
 An inactive job or a desk job can contribute to back pain, especially if you have poor posture or sit all day in a chair with inadequate back support.

 Start by eating a healthy diet.
-Make sure you get enough calcium and vitamin D. These nutrients can help prevent osteoporosis, a condition that causes your bones to become weak and brittle and is responsible for many of the bone fractures that lead to back pain.
+Make sure you get enough calcium and vitamin D. These nutrients can help prevent a condition that causes your bones to become weak and brittle (osteoporosis).
+Osteoporosis is responsible for many of the bone fractures that lead to back pain.

 Combine aerobic exercise, such as swimming or walking, with exercises that strengthen and stretch your back muscles and abdomen.
 Exercises that increase your balance and strength can also decrease your risk of falling and injuring your back.
 Consider tai chi, yoga and weight-bearing exercises that challenge your balance.

 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity — preferably spread throughout the week — and strength training exercises at least twice a week.